-An accomplished outdoor painter, Whitcomb has received numerous awards and his work resides in major public and private collections.
-He has had several one-man shows and participated in numerous invitational exhibitions.
+An accomplished outdoor painter, Whitcomb has received numerous awards including from Prix de West the 2021 Wilson Hurley Memorial Award for landscape and the 2017 Donald Teague Memorial Award for works on paper.
+His paintings reside in major public and private collections, and he has had several one-man shows and participated in numerous invitational exhibitions.

 “The detail of the physical world is subdued in response to the spiritual one,” Whitcomb said.
 “Once you internalize the language of painting, you never see the world the same way.
 It never leaves you.
 The veil of rational order is lifted and what hangs in the air are sensations of painted possibilities.
 On good days, some would call it poetry.”